sanwebinfo/wp-copy-post-content/README.md

-# Wp Copy Post Content
+# WP Copy Post Content

 A Simple Plugin to Copy Full Post content to Clipboard - Built using Clipboard JS.